APPLY TO BECOME A PUPPY RAISER TODAY! More info.

 Community Dogs support either adults or children with autism or different individual needs.

-The Community Dog, along with their trained handler, becomes part of the essential learning process within the school.
-The dog and handler work alongside the educational staff and educational therapists in the school to help reduce stress and increase the learning potential of the students by goal directed interventions.
+The Community Dog, along with their trained handler, becomes part of the essential learning process within educational settings i.e. primary and secondary schools, and third level institutions.
+The dog and handler work alongside the educational staff and educational therapists to help reduce stress and increase the learning potential of the students by goal directed interventions.
 Together, the trained dog and handler participate in classroom activities and work with individual students and groups.

 Community Dogs for Adults